Vishnuprasad1234/M3_PROJECT_WIPER_CONTROL_SYSTEM-2022/0_Abstract/README.md

 The concept of this proposed wiper system is similar to that of all the other exesting wiper systems.
 A wiper normally consists of metal arm, one end pivots and the other end has a long rubber blade-attached to it.
 The purpose of the project is to design the windshield wiper control system for the safetiness of the people who drive heavy automobiles and domestic four-wheeler vehicles.

 <h1>RESEARCH PROGRESS:</h1>

 The automated Wiper system is used to detect rainfall and activate the wiper system automatically without the drivers inuput contol

 <h1>KEY TERMS:</h1>

 1. STM32 Discovery Board
 2. Microcontroller
 3. Electric Motor
 4. Wiper arm
 5. Wiper Blade

-* This folder contains the abstract, Research progress for the implementation of this project.